Renewed demand to release remaining Darfur detainees

 She said, since then, she has not seen them or been allowed to visit or find out where they are, leaving the family in great concern.

-She said she went to the security service to find out where he was being held and was told he was held by the Rapid Support Forces (RSF) government militia led by Lt Gen Mohamed Hamdan Hemeti, deputy chairman of the Sovereign Council.
+She went to the security service to find out where he was being held and was told he was held by the Rapid Support Forces (RSF) government militia led by Lt Gen Mohamed Hamdan Hemeti, deputy chairman of the Sovereign Council.

 Haroun wondered why her husband and minor brother remain in prison in an unknown place and are not allowed visits orcontact with family while all other political detainees opposing the former regime, including members of armed movements, have been released.

-She called on the Transitional Sovereign Council and the Prime Minister to release them immediately or put them on trial if there is a charge against them justifying their prosecution.
+She called on the Sovereign Council and the Prime Minister to release them immediately or put them on trial if there is a charge against them justifying their prosecution.

 In 2017, after years of close cooperation, Musa Hilal had become a thorn in the side of Khartoum.